Orange County Child Custody Attorney

 Custody Evaluations & Psychological Evaluations:

-In some cases the court will order that a custody and/or psychological evaluation be conducted (Fam.
+In some cases, the court will order that custody and/or psychological evaluation be conducted (Fam.
 Code §§3010-3011 and Evid.
 Code §730).
 In any custody evaluation psychological evaluation, the court shall make specific orders related to the purpose and scope of the evaluation as well as the manner in which the evaluation is conducted and which party or parties are responsible for the expenses related to the same (Marriage of Seagondollar; Cal.
 Rules of Court §5.220).
 In the event you find yourself with a custody evaluation being ordered it is highly recommended that you engage counsel to assist you with this matter.